drei01/pricing-saas/content/blog/stripe-account-guide.md

 <h2>Got any more tips?</h2>

-We'd love to hear your favourite Stripe account settings tips.
+We'd love to hear your favorite Stripe account settings tips.
 Tweet us [@pricewell](https://twitter.com/pricewell) with your tips and we'll add them to this guide and link to you.